xsscx/srd/code/Readme.md

 ### SRD Code Repo

-This Repo contains various Code for the Apple Security Research Device, the Apple SRD.
+Hello!
+This is my SRD Repo and the iPhone 11 Public Domain Register Fuzzing Project using the Apple Security Research Device, the Apple SRD.

+Please contribute your Code, Project, Comments, Pro Tips or anything....
+Open an Issue or PR.

 Initial Commits contain the SPRR Code by Sven Peter and a TFTP Server ripped and canabalized for the SRD.
 TFTP Server & Client work perfectly for iOS 14.3 -> 14Beta7.

 ### iPhone 11 SPRR Permission Configuration Register (EL0) SPRR_PERM_EL0 s3_6_c15_c1_5 Check & Other iPhone 11 Register Fuzzing Code